This section provides an overview of different ways to run Python code, and quickstart guides for:

 Jupyter notebooks, and

-IDEs (integrated development environment).
+IDEs (integrated development environments).

 In general, it is always best to test your programs in the same environment in which they will be run.
 The biggest factors to consider when choosing your platform are: